 excessive bass for seating near a room boundary.

-- THX implements rear dipole speaker designs, which creates
+- THX implements an optional rear dipole speaker design,

 - THX offers 'Adaptive De-correlation', which creates a more